Financial-Times/origami/README.md

 # o-big-number [![Build Status](https://circleci.com/gh/Financial-Times/o-big-number.png?style=shield&circle-token=9ca314332de2a9b6a80eb8477e097d9acbc96e0b)](https://circleci.com/gh/Financial-Times/o-big-number) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

 Typographical styles to highlight and describe a big number.
 Positioning of the big number, for example to the left in a style of a pull-quote, is left to the user.
-This is so o-big-number may be used in different contexts without overrides.
+This is so o-big-number may be used in different contexts without writing extra CSS to remove existing positioning.

 ----